PennBBL/antssst/README.md

 ## Notes
 1. For details on how ANTsSST was utilized for the ExtraLong project (all longitudinal T1w data in the BBL), see [this wiki](https://github.com/PennBBL/ExtraLong/wiki).

+## Future Directions
-2. Future directions: Since the ENTRYPOINT variable is defined as `/scripts/run.sh` in the Dockerfile, there is almost surely a way to avoid `--entrypoint="/bin/sh"` in the Docker call and `exec` in the Singularity call, but the parsing of the sessions may need to change.
+1. Since the ENTRYPOINT variable is defined as `/scripts/run.sh` in the Dockerfile, there is almost surely a way to avoid `--entrypoint="/bin/sh"` in the Docker call and `exec` in the Singularity call, but the parsing of the sessions may need to change.
+2. Set home directory in Dockerfile.
+3. Perform a second round of N4 on the t1-weighted images (first round currently being performed by fMRIPrep, but does not appear to fully work).